Secret Management

 Avoid printing or logging secret values as the model stdout is visible on the build logs.

-Qwak's Feature Store integrates with the Secret Service to enable secure access to data sources.
-Once you've created a new secret, use it in the data source definition to ensure secure authorized access.
+JFrog ML Feature Store integrates with the Secret Service to enable secure access to data sources.
+Use your secrets in the data source definition to ensure secure authorized access.

-Define the Snowflake data source using the secret names:
+1. Define a Snowflake data source using the secret names:

 snowflake_source = SnowflakeSource(